 Dental implant surgery generally requires several stages.
 Each stage may be performed under general or local anesthetic.
 The first stage is removing the damaged tooth.
 Then, if your jawbone is too soft or not thick enough, your dentist may perform bone grafting to create a more solid base for the implant.
 The bone graft may be natural (taken from another part of your body) or synthetic (a bone-substitute material).
 If you only need minor bone grafting, the implant surgery can be performed on the same day.
 However, if you need a significant amount of bone graft, the implant surgery may have to be postponed until the transplanted bone grows enough new bone to support the dental implant.

+The length of your stay in Al Wosta for a Dental Implant depends on numerous considerations like the intricacies of the procedure, the quantity of implants required, and your personal recovery process.
 Each stage of dental implant surgery is done in separate appointments.
 After each appointment, you should be able to leave the hospital or clinic right away.
-However, you should stay in Al Wosta for at least 2 weeks for completion of the work and the initial recovery and follow-up checkups.
+However, you should stay in Al Wosta for at least 2 weeks for completion of the work, the initial recovery time, and follow-up checkups.

 After each stage of surgery, you may have to eat soft foods.
 Since you may experience swelling, bruising, pain, and minor bleeding, your dentist will prescribe pain medications or antibiotics to help ease your discomfort.
 During your recovery period, you need to avoid smoking as it can contribute to implant failure and complications.